ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

 ## Getting Started

-### Quickstart: Facade vs Analyzer
+### Quickstart: Facade vs Runner

 This quickstart shows the minimal entry points into the Elliott Wave suite.
-Start with the facade for indicator-style access, or the analyzer for one-shot pipeline analysis.
+Start with the facade for indicator-style access, or the runner for one-shot pipeline analysis.

 #### Option 1: Indicator-style access (recommended entry point)